swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 a library with a clearly defined API, so that other tools can more easily be built on top of it.

-This includes adding support for integrating with IDEs that wish to support the Package Manager.
-An IDE should be able to work closely with the Swift Package Manager to incorporate Swift packages into the IDE's build process.
 We would also like to make it possible for an IDE to control Package Manager workflow, such as updating a package's dependencies to the latest versions.